/

-Managing a creative team is challenging, especially for those who’ve just shifted from being a designer to being a design team lead.
-Burnout and impatience, along with tight restrictions, are only part of the design team's problems.
-People of creative professions often painfully perceive criticism, they are constantly tormented by doubts, and the muse does not always come to them at the first call.
+Managing a creative team is like herding cats.
+Especially if you only went from being a designer to being a design team lead.
+Burnout, impatience, and tight restrictions are only part of the design team's problems.
+People in creative professions often painfully perceive criticism, doubts constantly torment them, and the muse does not always come to them at the first call.
 The remote work, which remains in most companies today, only exacerbates the situation.

-Still, it is possible to make the work of a design team effective with a competent management approach based on empathy and active participation in the life of employees.
+Still, it is possible to make a design team's work effective with a competent management approach based on empathy and active participation in employees' lives.

 Moving to a new leadership role is not an easy transition.
 You essentially go from performing your regular design duties to managing and mentoring designers.
 And in most cases, there is no coach to help you master this new position.